On one of my days out from San Cristobal I took a trip out to see life in a couple of traditional Mayan villages.

 My Airbnb host recommended César to me, saying he was one of the best guides, so I went with him.
-There were eight of us on the trip and they then divided us up into separate Spanish and English tours, leaving just four of us.
-So it certainly didn’t feel like a tour in the conventional sense.
+There were eight of us on the trip and they then divided us up into separate Spanish and English tours, leaving just four of us per group, so it certainly didn’t feel like a tour in the conventional sense.

 Our first stop was the village of Chamula, just a short drive from San Cristobal.
 Chamula is a self-governing autonomous community.
 They have their own council, voted for by the local people.

 They are a polygamist society and a man can have as many wives as he wants.